Call for Papers

 Formats, section topics and target group

 The conference structure will follow the stages of a research project from its conception to its completion.
-Participants will present and discuss their PAPERS (15 minutes ORAL PRESENTATION + 10 minutes discussion) in sections dedicated to various steps of the research process (see page 4 for a list of possible presentation topics in each section):
+Participants will present and discuss their PAPERS (15 minutes ORAL PRESENTATION + 10 minutes discussion) in sections dedicated to various steps of the research process:

 - Types of data and data selection